 Q:How many calories are in a gram of fat?

 Q:People who are obese are more likely to develop type 2 diabetes.
-True or False?
+True or false?

 Q:What is brown fat?

-Q:One pound of fat is equivalent to?
+A:One pound of fat is equivalent to 3,500 calories.

 Q:Think of partially hydrogenated vegetable oil.
 What does the term "hydrogenated" mean?